ChatModel: Automating Reference Model Design and Verification with LLMs: Abstract

 \section{Abstract}

 As the complexity of integrated circuit designs continues to escalate, the functional verification becomes increasingly challenging.
 Reference models, critical for accelerating the verification process, are themselves becoming more intricate and time-consuming to develop.
 Despite the promise shown by large language models (LLMs) in code programming, effectively generating complex reference models remains a significant hurdle.
-To address these challenges, we introduce ChatModel, the first LLM-aided agile reference model generation and verification platform.
+Therefore, we introduce ChatModel, an LLM-aided agile reference model generation and verification platform.
 ChatModel streamlines the transition from design specifications to fully functional reference models by integrating design standardization and hierarchical agile modeling.
 Employing a building-block generation strategy, it not only enhances the design capabilities of LLMs for reference models but also significantly boosts verification efficiency.
 We evaluated ChatModel on \textbf{300} designs of varying complexity, demonstrating substantial improvements in both efficiency and quality of reference model generation.
-ChatModel achieved a peak performance improvement of \textbf{55.02\%} compared to alternative methods, with notable enhancements in generation stability, and delivered a \textbf{9.18×} increase in its capacity to produce reference model designs.
-Furthermore, it accelerated the iterative process of reference model design and validation by an average of \textbf{5.90×} compared to traditional approaches.
+ChatModel achieved a peak performance improvement of \textbf{58.99\%} compared to alternative methods, with notable enhancements in generation stability, and delivered a \textbf{9.18$\times$} increase in its capacity to produce reference model designs.
+Moreover, ChatModel accelerates the reference model design and validation cycles by an average of \textbf{7.11$\times$} over traditional manual approaches.
 These results highlight the potential of ChatModel to significantly advance the automation of reference model generation and validation.